m-vasileiadis/Fashion-MNIST-classifier/Documentation.md

 #### Preprocessing

-In terms of data preprocessing, normalising the data to [0-1] did produce a small improvement in results, however the batch norm layers helped with achieving very high accuracy results without normalisation
+In terms of data preprocessing, normalising the data to [0-1] did produce a small improvement in results, however the batch norm layers helped with achieving very high accuracy results even without normalisation

 #### Data Augmentation